loagsword/IS601miniproject1-ACE/command.md

+ -- the home directory is the default when opening the terminal
- - history allows you to edit, recall, rerun previous commands History ..
+	Cd ~ .. takes you to the home directory history allows you to edit, recall, rerun previous commands History ..
 - rm is used to remove or delete directories, subdirectories, and all the files it contains.
 Data within the files is not destroyed, however the file is no longer accessible.
 Rm /home/.../… deletes the file by the pathname